lemma-osu/sklearn-raster/docs/pages/guide/performance_tips.md

 ## DataArrays vs. Datasets

-`sklearn-raster` is compatible with two Xarray data structures: Data Arrays and Datasets.
-While Datasets offer some additional convenience by storing features as distinct variables with independent metadata, they also add additional performance overhead as they must be converted to Data Arrays prior to applying ufuncs.
+`sklearn-raster` is compatible with two Xarray data structures: DataArrays and Datasets.
+While Datasets offer some additional convenience by storing features as distinct variables with independent metadata, they also add additional performance overhead as they must be converted to DataArrays internally prior to applying universal functions (ufuncs).

-For performance-critical applications, Data Arrays are the recommended data structure.
+For performance-critical applications, DataArrays are the recommended data structure.

 ## Limiting Nested Parallelism